-Students Supporting Students (S Cube or S)
+Students Supporting Students (S Cube or S3)

 Students Supporting Students is the only student-initiated peer mentoring program on the Ocean Campus.
 S3 Peer mentors help students navigate their way through CCSF by providing vital information on topics such as financial aid, academic support, campus clubs/organizations, and other campus resources through a variety of ways including workshops and campus-wide events.
 The program's unique student perspective provides a welcoming environment for students who may feel uncomfortable going to other resources on campus.
 S3 was established through the advocacy and organizing of students affiliated with underrepresented communities at CCSF.
 Students Supporting Students' goal is to increase the transfer rates of these communities to 4-year universities and empower them during their time at CCSF.
-For further information, visit the Student Union, Room 203, or call (415) 239-3660.
+For further information, come to Student Union, Room 203, or email scube@mail.ccsf.edu.